 Quarknet Histogram Maker: Students can use this Java applet to draw quick histograms of their data.

-This applet (more info) is designed to teach students how bin widths (or the number of bins) affect a histogram.
+This applet ( This site may be offline. ) is designed to teach students how bin widths (or the number of bins) affect a histogram.

 Microsoft Excel has a built-in histogram feature.
 This tutorial from North Carolina State University can help your students use Excel to create histograms of their data.